ibm-cloud-architecture/eda-tech-academy/docs/demo/index.md

     ![](./images/access-oc-cli.png)

 * Get [docker desktop](https://www.docker.com/products/docker-desktop/) or [podman](https://podman.io/) on your local laptop
+* Java 11 is need to run the [Event Streams starter application](./#run-the-starter-application).

 ## Review Event Streams components

-Narative: Event Streams is the IBM packaging of different Open Source projects to support an integrated user experience deploying and managing Kafka on OpenShift cluster.
+**Narative**: Event Streams is the IBM packaging of different Open Source projects to support an integrated user experience deploying and managing Kafka on OpenShift cluster.
 The following figure illustrates such components:

 ![](./images/es-components.png)